matthias-pichler/eversports-fullstack-interview/README.md

 ## 🤔 Assumptions

 - as seen in the data `validUntil` & `validFrom` in `Membership` and `start` & `end` in `MembershipPeriod` are dates and not date-times.
 Although timezones should probably be considered.
 Newly created memberships would show a date-time and test data a date.
 The new API will always show a date.
+- I assume that the fact that `GET /legacy/memberships` did not return the periods was not an issue as they weren't used before but for future use they will be needed.
+Therefore the addition does not break any existing functionality.
+- It is unclear wether `validFrom: '2023-01-01'` + 12 months should be `2024-01-01` (as seen in code) or `2023-12-31` (as seen in data). `2024-01-01` was chosen here.
+- All membership periods are created as "planned" even if they might lie in the past.
+Assuming that code here is correct.
+- I assume that the undocumented properties `id`, `uuid`, `assignedBy` have to be returned in the new API as well as they are in use by the frontend.
+- since the legacy API returned `userId` instead of `user` I assume that the new API should return `userId` as well because the frontend is already using it.
+- I assume that allowing yearly memberships with a runtime of 4-10 years (which were previously forbidden) adds new functionality and does not break existing functionality.
+- I assume that the `billingInterval: weekly` was previously accidentally forbidden.
+Allowing it in the new API adds new functionality and does not break existing functionality.
+- I assume that yearly memberships with a runtime of less than 3 years were previously accidentally allowed.
+The data did not show any such memberships.
+I assume the frontend already validates this so the application won't break.

 ## 🗒️ Notes